openservicemesh/osm-docs/content/docs/guides/traffic_management/ingress.md

 The above configurations allow external clients to access the `foo` service in the `test` namespace as follows:

 1. The HTTPProxy configuration will route incoming HTTP traffic originating externally with a `Host:` header for `foo-basic.bar.com` to a service named `foo` on port `80` in the `test` namespace.
-1. The IngressBackend configuration will allow access to the `foo` service on port `80` in the `test` namespace only if the source originating the traffic is an endpoint of the `osm-contour-envoy` service in the `osm-system` namespace.
+1. The IngressBackend configuration will allow access to the `foo` service on port `80` in the `test` namespace only if the source originating the traffic is an endpoint of the `osm-contour-envoy` service in the namespace where osm was installed (which by default is the `osm-system` namespace).

 #### HTTPS Ingress with Contour (mTLS and TLS)